Croydon (Vic.)

 Table Chart PROFILE FAQ

-As of November 2025, the estimated population for the Croydon (Vic.) statistical area (Lv2) is around 31,170.
-This reflects an increase of 2,562 people since the 2021 Census, which reported a population of 28,608.
-The change was inferred from AreaSearch's estimation of the resident population at 30,280 following examination of the latest ERP data release by the ABS in June 2024 and an additional 571 validated new addresses since the Census date.
-The population density ratio is 2,210 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-The Croydon (Vic.)
-(SA2) experienced a growth of 9.0% since the 2021 census, exceeding the SA4 region's 4.9% and marking it as a growth leader in the region.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods, primarily driving the area's population growth.
+Croydon's population is estimated at around 31,195 as of Feb 2026.
+This reflects an increase of 2,587 people since the 2021 Census, which reported a population of 28,608.
+The change was inferred from AreaSearch's estimate of the resident population at 30,280 following examination of ABS data released in June 2024, and an additional 581 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,212 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Croydon's growth of 9.0% since the 2021 census exceeded the SA4 region's 4.9%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the area is expected to grow by 4,479 persons to 2041, reflecting an increase of 11.4% in total over the 17-year period.
+Population projections indicate an above median growth for the suburb of Croydon (Vic.), with an expected increase of 4,478 persons to 2041, reflecting a total increase of 11.3% over the 17 years.

 Frequently Asked Questions - Population